Quickstart

 pod 'ChannelIOSDK', podspec: 'https://mobile-static.channel.io/ios/10.0.7/xcframework.podspec'end

-2. open Project_Name.xcworkspace
+2. Open Project_Name.xcworkspace

 Carthage